arthurattwell/versed/README.md

 {:.versed}
 ```

-(Versed will override basic user-agent blockquote indentation to use that blockquote as a plain div.)
+Versed's styling will remove the blockquote indentation that most browsers apply to blockquotes, so that a `versed` blockquote acts much like a plain `div`.

 #### Indentation